-A. Ad Hoc Grievance Committee
+Α. Ad Hoc Grievance Committee

 Each department (or other instructional unit) shall, through its normal procedures for appointing departmental officers, annually establish a standing grievance committee chair who is not the chair of the department.
-For each case, the grievance committee chair will appoint an ad hoc grievance committee composed of three faculty members2 including the grievance committee chair, one other faculty member from the same unit,3 one faculty member from a different unit; and two students in good standing who will be appointed by the student association(s) of the unit(s).4 The instructor of record cannot be a member of this committee; if the instructor of record is the standing grievance committee chair, the department chair will appoint another faculty member to chair the ad hoc grievance committee.
-The grievance committee chair is a regular voting member of this committee.
+For each case, the grievance committee chair or in the absence of such a chair, the department chair will appoint an ad hoc grievance committee composed of three faculty members2 including the grievance committee chair, one other faculty member from the same unit.3 one faculty member from a different unit; and two students in good standing who will be appointed by the student association(s) of the unit(s).4 The instructor of record cannot be a member of this committee; if the instructor of record is the standing grievance committee chair, the department chair will appoint another faculty member to chair the ad hoc